This is an overview.

 End Sub

-- Close the workbook Refreshed Sheet.
+- Close the Refreshed Sheet.

-- Save and close the original workbook.
+- Save and close.

-- The dataset is refreshed automatically.
+The dataset is automatically refreshed .

-Example 2: Refreshing When Activating Worksheet
+Example 2 – Refreshing When Activating the Worksheet

-- Double-click on the Sheet2 (Activating Worksheet) object.
+- Double-click Sheet2 (Activating Worksheet).

 Private Sub Worksheet_Activate()